-The TDS concentrations in the groundwaters from the upper bedrock aquifer(s) range from less than 500 to more than 2,000 mg/L. In more than 80% of the area, TDS values are less than 1,500 mg/L, with only a few areas having TDS concentrations of less than 500 mg/L. The higher values are expected mainly in the western and southwestern parts of the County.
+The TDS concentrations in the groundwaters from the upper bedrock aquifer(s) range from less than 500 to more than 2,000 mg/L. In more than 60% of the area, TDS values are less than 1,000 mg/L, with a few areas having TDS concentrations of less than 500 mg/L. The higher values are expected in the western 20% of the County, as can be seen on the adjacent figure.

-The relationship between TDS and sulfate concentrations shows that when TDS values in the upper bedrock aquifer(s) exceed 1,200 mg/L, the sulfate concentrations exceed 400 mg/L. The chloride concentrations in the groundwaters from the upper bedrock aquifer(s) are less than 100 mg/L in more than 80% of the County.
+The relationship between TDS and sulfate concentrations shows that when TDS values in the upper bedrock aquifer(s) exceed

+1,200 mg/L, the sulfate concentration exceeds 400 mg/L. The majority of the sulfate concentrations are less than 500 mg/L. The higher values are expected mainly in the central and western parts of the County.
+The chloride concentration in groundwater from the upper bedrock aquifer(s) is less than 100 mg/L in 20% of the County.